Travel Tips for Heavenly Hana

 Having an air-conditioned vehicle with a driver/guide is really the best way to see Hana.
 There’s no stress involved when a knowledgeable driver points out and stops at the most beautiful spots.
 Leave the driving to someone else and enjoy the ride with your family.

-We highly suggest using Valley Isle Excursions by calling toll free 1-877-871-5224.
+We highly suggest taking a Road To Hana Tour by calling (808) 460-6055.
 They will take you to all the best spots, feed you, pick you up and drop you off at your hotel, and answer any questions as your driver guides you through paradise.
 We love their elevated comfort cruisers that give you the best view possible.

 There are a few different guided CD’s for Hana, but only one of them delivers the full experience.
 When using R2H’s Experiencing The Road to Hana and Beyond, you’re getting an adventure through Hana.
 You’re brought to the Hawaii you’ve always envisioned existed beyond the hotels and luaus.